Why One Psychologist Considers SNOO a New-Mom “Essential”

 She got her wish.
 Now, five months into parenting her youngest, Emilio, Michelle can say that SNOO has been every bit the tool she was hoping it would be.

 “I was robbed of enjoying my first postpartum experience, but I can say now I’m enjoying the postpartum period.
 I never thought I would say that to somebody,” she says.
-“SNOO really has saved my sanity, and I think it’s given me more confidence.”
+“SNOO really has given me more confidence.”

 In addition to buying her time to meet her own basic needs and giving her the six- to 10-hour sleep stretches that seemed impossible years ago, SNOO has made a broader impact at home.